U.S., EU intensify talks on Russia sanctions

 The U.S. Treasury named seven people, including separatist leaders in Donetsk, Slovyansk, Luhansk and the Crimean city of Sevastopol, whose assets under U.S. jurisdiction will be frozen and with whom U.S. individuals and firms will be generally barred from dealing.

-The Treasury said one of the seven was a Russian citizen but gave no information on the citizenship of the other six.
+The Treasury identified one of the seven as a Russian citizen but gave no information on the citizenship of the other six.

-Separately, the U.S. State Department said it was confident Russia last week sent tanks and rocket launchers from a deployment site in southwest Russia into eastern Ukraine and believed more tanks were being readied for delivery.
+A senior Obama administration official said the United States had information that Russia was preparing to send more tanks into Ukraine and that the tanks had "departed from a deployment site in southwest Russia yesterday."

-"We also have information that Russia has accumulated artillery at a deployment site in southwest Russia, including a type of artillery utilized by Ukrainian forces but no longer in Russia’s active forces, and believe Russia may soon provide this equipment to separatist fighters," said Jen Psaki, a spokeswoman for the State Department.

-A senior Obama administration official who spoke on condition of anonymity said Ukrainian officials today told diplomats in Brussels that they had "evidence of some additional 10 tanks, fuel trucks, and additional supporting vehicles coming over the border outside of Luhansk in the last 24 hours."

-"What I am able to confirm from ... is that we have information that additional tanks departed from a deployment site in southwest Russia yesterday," said the official.

-The official also said the United States had intensified its conversation with the European Union about imposing additional sectoral sanctions on Russia because of the flows of Russian materiel to Ukraine.
+The official, who spoke on condition of anonymity, also said the United States had intensified its conversation with the European Union about imposing additional sectoral sanctions on Russia because of the flows of Russian materiel to Ukraine.

-"We have been in active conversations with our EU partners on what we call 'scalpel' sanctions, which would be targeted primarily in the financial, defence and high technology sectors," the official told reporters.
+"We have been in active conversations with our EU partners on what we call 'scalpel' sanctions, which would be targeted primarily in the financial, defense and high technology sectors," the official told reporters.

 "The idea here is to deny Russia the kinds of investment and next-generation technology that it needs to continue to grow," the official said.